 - Historical Volatility Calculation

-- Historical Volatility Excel Calculator + PDF guide
+- Historical Volatility Excel Calculator + User Guide

 Implied volatility is the volatility that is priced in option prices.
 It is derived from option prices, typically using an option pricing model.